 Buying guide for ice skates for kids and adults

 Learn about your options when choosing the right beginner’s ice skates for kids and adults.
-Hockey skates are fast and maneuverable and offer good support of the foot, making them a good choice for beginners.
-Hybrid ice skates are with their soft-boot also a good choice for beginners who are only interested in using them for cozy rides.
-And if you wish to practice jumps, spins and other technical tricks, you should go for a figure skate.
+Hockey skates are fast and manoeuvrable and offer good support of the foot, making them a good choice for beginners.
+Hybrid ice skates are with their soft-boot also a good choice for beginners who are only interested in using them for cosy rides.
+And if you wish to practise jumps, spins and other technical tricks, you should go for a figure skate.

 There is no need to spend a whole lot of money on ice skates if you only intend to use them a couple of times every year.
 You can get cheap ice skates for about 25 pounds, however, be aware that more expensive ice skates usually provide better comfort and support around the ankle.

 Buy your ice skates in the right size